JSBreet/RepData_PeerAssessment1/PA1_template.md

 maxsteps <- round(a[[2]], digits = 0)
 ```

-The maximum number of steps are `r maxsteps` and the corresponding interval is `r maxint`.
+The maximum number of steps are 206 and the corresponding interval is 835.
 This means that the maximum number of steps, on average, have been taken in the
 five minute interval between 08:30 and 08:35.